mozilla/cbindgen/docs.md

 # default: "None"
 rename_args = "PascalCase"

-# This rule specifies if the order of functions will be sorted in some way.
+# This rule specifies the order in which functions will be sorted.
 #
 # "Name": sort by the name of the function
 # "None": keep order in which the functions have been parsed